ingolemo/python-lenses/tutorial/compose.md

 When we call `a & b`, `b` must be an unbound lens and the resulting lens will be bound to the same object as `a`, if any.

+It is important to note that doing two operations on two different lenses and then composing them is the equivalent to doing those two operations on the same lens:

+	>>> lens[0][1]
+	UnboundLens(GetitemLens(0) & GetitemLens(1))
+	>>> lens[0] & lens[1]
+	UnboundLens(GetitemLens(0) & GetitemLens(1))

+The first is actually implemented in terms of the second, internally.

+When we need to do more than two operations on the same lens we will often refer to this as "composing" two lenses even though the `&` operator is nowhere in sight.

 ## Binding